Animals on Campus Policy

 b.
 Emotional Support Animal (support animal or ESA): an animal that provides therapeutic benefit to an individual with a mental or psychiatric disability and is necessary to afford a person with a disability an equal opportunity to use and enjoy a dwelling when there is an identifiable relationship or nexus between the person’s disability and the assistance the animal provides as determined by appropriate medical personnel.
 Any animal that provides emotional support, well-being, or companionship that alleviates or mitigates symptoms of the disability; the animal is not individually trained to provide a specific service or task related to the disability.
 Emotional Support Animals are not limited to dogs and can be other species of animal.
 Emotional Support Animals are not considered Service Animals.

 c.
-Handler: the individual with a disability using a service animal on campus or the handler of a service animal in Training.
+Handler: the individual with a disability using a service animal on campus or the person responsible for a service animal in training.

 d.
 Owner: the lawful owner or individual in possession of an animal on campus.